 Conservation Resources Biologist

 The Northwest Fisheries region includes the four U.S. Army Corps of Engineers flood control reservoirs: Arkabutla, Sardis, Enid and Grenada Lakes.
 They total 95,920 acres at summer pool; over 40% of the state's public lake acreage.
 Other important fisheries include the streams and oxbows of the Yazoo and Mississippi Rivers.
-Major Mississippi River oxbows are Horn Lake, Flower Lake, and Tunica Cutoff.
+Tunica Cutoff is a popular Mississippi River oxbow.
 Community Assistance Program ponds are managed as urban fisheries for the cities of Olive Branch and Oxford.

 Crappie are king on the flood control reservoirs, with national tournaments and outdoor media attention.
 Enid holds the state and world record white crappie, while the state record black crappie was caught in Arkabutla's headwaters.
 MDWFP has used innovative regulations and sampling techniques on these lakes to maintain quality crappie fishing with rising fishing pressure.